kingluddite/web-dev-notes/cms/wordpress/javascript/zach/task-runners/grunt/02-installing-grunt.md

 ## Installing Grunt
 1. Grunt as dev dependency
 2. Install Grunt CLI installed globally
-    * Will enable us to type in grunt commands in our command line to call things and get everything kicked off that we can figure in our main grunt file
+    * Will enable us to type in grunt commands in our command line to call methods
     * Since we install this globally it won't get registered in our NPM package
-    * Since it is global we can use Grunt for any project if there is a grunt config file set up and it is all working
+    * Since global we can use Grunt for any project if there is a working grunt config file set up

 ### Install Grunt globally
 `$ npm i -g grunt-cli`